redx1t/spring_boot_school_management_system/readme.md

 You can configure both in the configs' folder in the next js app or configure the CORS on the security/securityconfig class

+Some of the pictures from the rendering of next js front end can be found at: https://drive.google.com/drive/folders/1qGFygwS9lbSowxMCGalx7I_9GyPdC-iG?usp=sharing

 ## PROBLEM DEFINITION

 Learning institution management is key to the success of both the learners, staff, and the owners. (ideal)